evkx/evkx.github.io/content/models/peugot/3008/E-3008_Long_Range/_index.md

 ## Infotainment

 You can choose between two sound systems on the Peugot E-3008 Long Range.
 With the , you get six speakers with a max system output of 100 watts.
-With the , you get common.number.zero speakers with a max system output of 690 watts.
+With the , you get ten speakers with a max system output of 690 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Peugot E-3008 Long Range supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.